TangiLC/P12-FrontEnd-SportSee/README.md

 Launch on any port (3001) while 3000 is running : `npm start`

 Front-End is now rendered at URL `http://localhost:3001`

+The datas available in the back-end are for user "Cecilia Ratorez"

 If you don't want to run the back-end, mocked datas are available for users "Thomas Mockdata" and "Karl Dovineau"